jaz303/set/README.md

 // (capacity is optional parameter) s := set.Make[int]()

-// ...and can also be used as a function parameters if necessary: config := Config{
+// ...and can also be used as a function parameter if necessary: config := Config{
     SetFactory: set.Make[int],
 }